9999years/new.becca.ooo/README.md

 [![Travis CI — Let’s hope it builds because it’s going live in at most an hour](https://travis-ci.org/9999years/becca.ooo.svg?branch=master)](https://travis-ci.org/9999years/becca.ooo)

 This is the source code for my personal website, [becca.ooo].
-It’s been newly converted to a [SASS] / [Hugo] / [Markdown][bf] stack (with my server running [Caddy] and, regrettably, PHP 7 — hopefully PHP will be phased out in the near future, but that requires reading / translating very old very gross code as well as setting up a Ruby or Python fast CGI proxy and that’s just a big hassle).
+It’s been newly (April 2018) converted to a [SASS] / [Hugo] / [Markdown][bf] stack (with my server running [Caddy] and, regrettably, PHP 7 — hopefully PHP will be phased out in the near future, but that requires reading / translating very old very gross code as well as setting up a Ruby or Python fast CGI proxy and that’s just a big hassle).
 There’s also some Javascript — for the flavor text on the [homepage][becca.ooo] as well as for the interactive web-app style things (see the [projects] page for examples / details).
 As a general rule, Javascript is a last-resort — it’s as minimal as possible and only used where strictly needed.

 ## Ideology